-B. The Setting in Which PAS Is Said to Occur

-High conflict families are disproportionately represented, of course, among the population of those contesting custody and visitation.
-These cases commonly involve domestic violence, child abuse, and substance abuse.
-Many parents are angry, and a broad range of visitation prob-

-- 6. Two examples are his efforts to distinguish true from false allegations and his blanket advice to judges that they should refrain from taking abuse allegations seriously, even when supported by a therapist who has seen the child.
-Compare, e.g., Richard A. Gardner, Legal and Psychotherapeutic Approaches to the Three Types of Parental Alienation Syndrome Families-When Psychiatry and the Law Join Forces, 28(1) Ct.
-Rev. 14, 18 (Spring 1991) [hereafter Gardner, Ct.
-Rev.] ("The court's therapist should have a thick skin and be able to tolerate the children's shrieks and claims of maltreatment. . .
-To take the allegations of maltreatment seriously . . . may result in . . . [lengthy or lifelong] alienation."), with the authorities discussed in notes 16, 21 & 46-48 infra and accompanying text (questioning his methodology and discussing the incidence of false allegations). - 7.
-Id. at 16-17 (where his language, although not the substance of his recommendations, has been softened somewhat). - 8.
-ELEANOR E. MACCOBY & ROBERT H. MNOOKIN, DIVIDING THE CHILD-SOCIAL AND LEGAL DILEMMAS OF CUSTODY 132-61 (1992).
-Approximately 25% of families experience substantial legal conflict; "in these families, the parents-the fathers in particular-harbor especially high levels of hostility toward the former spouse."
-Id. at 159 - 9.
-ADMINISTRATIVE OFFICE OF THE COURTS, FAMILY COURT SERVICES SNAPSHOT STUDY REPORT 1-OVERVIEW OF CALIFORNIA FAMILY COURT SERVICES MEDIATION 1991: FAMILIES, CASES AND CLIENT FEEDBACK 8-12 (1992), at http://www.courtinfo.ca.gov/courtadmin/aoc/familycourtservices/usrs/report01/r01rpt.htm.
-In California, mediation is mandatory for all contested custody cases.
-In this statewide study of most custody mediation sessions conducted by court personnel on a single day, serious issues of child abuse, family violence and substance abuse were raised by the parties in 42% of all mediating families, with an additional 24% raising one of these issues alone.
-In a review of five federally funded demonstration projects to resolve child access and visitation problems, researchers report, "Nearly half of the access denial cases at every site involve allegations of the child's imperiled safety.
-Most allegations are made by the residential parent, regardless of sex, against the nonresidential parent and the other lems occur.
-Dr. Gardner's description of PAS may well remind parents, therapists, lawyers, mediators, and judges of these frequently encountered emotions, and this may help to explain why his audience has often accepted PAS without question.
+6 Two examples are his efforts to distinguish true from false allegations and his blanket advice to judges that they should refrain from taking abuse allegations seriously, even when supported by a therapist who has seen the child.
+Compare, eg, Richard A. Gardner, Legal and Psychotherapeutic Approaches to the Three Types of Parental Alienation Syndrome Families-When Psychiatry and the Law Join Forces, 28(1) CT REV 14, at p 18 (Spring 1991) [hereafter Gardner, CT REV] ('The court's therapist should have a thick skin and be able to tolerate the children's shrieks and claims of maltreatment. ...
+To take the allegations of maltreatment seriously ... may result in ... [lengthy or lifelong] alienation.'), with the authorities discussed in nn 16, 21 and 46-48 below and accompanying text (questioning his methodology and discussing the incidence of false allegations).

+7 Ibid, at pp 16-17 (where his language, although not the substance of his recommendations, has been softened somewhat).

+8 ELEANOR E. MACCOBY AND ROBERT H. MNOOKIN, DIVIDING THE CHILD - SOCIAL AND LEGAL DILEMMAS OF CUSTODY 132-161 (HARVARD UNIV PRESS 1992).
+Approximately 25% of families experience substantial legal conflict; 'in these families, the parents - the fathers in particular - harbor especially high levels of hostility toward the former spouse.'
+Ibid, at p 159.

+These cases commonly involve domestic violence, child abuse, and substance abuse.9 Many parents are angry, and a broad range of visitation problems occurs.
+Dr Gardner's description of PAS may well remind parents, therapists, lawyers, mediators, and judges of these frequently encountered emotions, and this may help to explain why his audience has often accepted PAS without question.
 The overwhelming absence of careful analysis and attention to scientific rigor these professionals demonstrate, however, is deeply troubling.
 As the following discussion reveals, this carelessness has permitted what is popularly termed junk science (pseudo science) to influence custody cases in ways that are likely to harm children.

-C. The Flaws in PAS Theory
+The Flaws in PAS Theory

 The deficiencies in PAS theory are multiple.
 Some have already been identified in social science literature and child custody judicial opinions; still others are now emerging.
 First, Gardner confounds a child's developmentally related reaction to divorce and high parental conflict (including violence)10 with psychosis.
-In doing so, he fails to recognize parents' and children's angry, often inappropriate, and totally predictable behavior following separation.
-This error leads him to claim that PAS constitutes a frequent example of folie à deux or folie à trois, Shared Psychotic Disorders that the American Psychiatric Association and scholarly studies report occur only rarely.11 His assertion that these people in his/her household.
-Violent behavior is the only allegation that is consistently leveled with greater frequency against men."
-Jessica Pearson & Jean Anhalt, Enforcing Visitation Rights-Innovative Programs in Five State Courts May Provide Answers to This Difficult Problem, 33 (2) JUDGES' J. at 3, 40-41 (Spring 1994) (citing four additional studies which also indicate "that safety concerns feature prominently in many visitation disputes").
+In doing so, he fails to recognise parents' and children's angry, often inappropriate, and totally predictable behaviour following separation.
+This error leads him to claim that PAS constitutes a frequent example of folie à deux or folie à trois, Shared Psychotic Disorders that the American Psychiatric Association and scholarly studies report occur only rarely.11 His assertion that these disorders occur primarily in young